About

 William Newell

-Originally from Romford, North East London, William began his musical education with Havering Music School followed by private lessons with Susan Sheppard.
-He attended the Guildhall School where he studied with renowned chamber musicians Krysia Osostowicz and Alexander Janiczek.
+Originally from Romford, North East London, William began his musical education with Havering Music School and received formative teaching from Susan Sheppard.
+He studied with renowned chamber musicians Krysia Osostowicz and Alexander Janiczek at the Guildhall School from 2012-2017, where won the Sheriff's Prize for Music upon graduating.

 More >